How To Fix Server Response Time

 Choose A Reputable And Quality Server Provider

-If you are experiencing speed related issues in the performance of your website, it may be time to upgrade your hosting plan or change your web server provider right away.
+If you are experiencing speed-related issues in the performance of your website, it may be time to upgrade your hosting plan or change your web service provider right away.

 In case you are using a shared hosting service (meaning you are sharing server resources with other websites), it is time to upgrade to a VPS server or a dedicated server. dedicated server (depending on your needs).